coala/aspect-docs/Root/Metadata/CommitMessage/Shortlog/README.rst

 Shortlog
 ========
 Your commit shortlog is the first line of your commit message.
-It is the most crucial part and summarizes the change in the shortest possible manner.

 Subaspects
 ==========